TheSpeedding/Converter-XML-JSON/README.md

 In this case, the XML contains no root element.
 Meaning that the XML is not well-formed.
 There is nothing to do with this, since well-formed JSON document can contain no root element as well.
 In this case, the result was saved in `data.xml` file.

 ### XML to JSON example
-As an example, we can use (shortened) weather forecast data for Prague, downloaded freely from [Yr.no](https://yr.no/).
+As an example, we can use (shortened) weather forecast data for Prague, downloaded freely from [yr.no](https://yr.no/) portal.

 ```
 <weatherdata>